anvlabs/anvpy-cli/README.md

 ## Features

-* One command project synchronization and execution
+* One command project synchronization and execution.
-* Automatic device discovery on the local network
+* Automatic device discovery on the local network.
-* Incremental synchronization using file hashing
+* Incremental synchronization using file hashing.
-* Simple setup with automatic connection management
+* Simple setup with automatic connection management.

 ## Requirements

-* Python 3.8 or later
+* Python 3.8 or later.
-* AnvPy installed on an Android device
+* AnvPy X installed on an Android device.
-* Computer and Android device connected to the same local network (same Wi-Fi network or mobile hotspot)
+* Computer and Android device connected to the same local network (same Wi-Fi network or mobile hotspot).

 ## Installation